top of page

 Siobhan Tarbuck

-I am a local GP so I am passionate about our community.
+I’m a local GP so am passionate about our community.
 I initially joined the PTA when my youngest was in reception as I was keen to get involved in some way to help the schools.
-I have a child in each school.
-When the two schools joined as a federation, I decided 2021 was a great time to join the board of governors.

-Outside of work, I enjoy exercise, reading, family trips and eating out with friends.
 In my work as a GP the impact of mental health and well-being is so apparent, especially since the pandemic.
 I’m hoping that this experience and focus will be a great skill set for future decisions as a governing board.

 Rachel Allman